backmarket-oss/dac7/README.md

 [version v1.1][dgfip-schema]
 :fr:
-does not implement all the requirements stated in the [specification document v1.3][dgfip-cdc] :fr: released at the same time.
+does not implement all the requirements stated in the [specification document][dgfip-cdc] :fr: released at the same time.

 For this reason, we provide a revised version of the French schema in the [schemas/xml](./schemas/xml) folder that includes the following additional